Tsugaru clan: In the Edo era

-The Tsugaru clan in the Boshin War
+In the Boshin War

 During the Boshin War of 1868-69, the Tsugaru clan under its final daimyō, Tsugaru Tsuguakira, first sided with the imperial government, and attacked the forces of the nearby Shōnai Domain.
 However, it soon switched course, and was briefly a signatory to the pact that created the Ōuetsu Reppan Dōmei, before backing out, once again in favor of the imperial government.
 It did not take part in any of the major military action against the imperial army.
 The Kuroishi branch joined the Hirosaki-Tsugaru in siding with the imperial government.
 As a result, the clan was able to evade the punishment meted out by the government on the northern domains.
 After northern Honshū was pacified, Tsugaru forces joined the imperial army in attacking the Republic of Ezo at Hakodate.
 In return for its assistance, the Meiji government granted the Tsugaru family of Hirosaki a 10,000 koku increase.
 Both branches of Tsugaru daimyo were made imperial governors (藩知事, han chiji) of their domains in 1869.
 Two years later, as with all other daimyo, both Tsugaru lines were relieved of their offices by the abolition of the han system.